DanFullDev/veryBasicPage/README.md

 # Link

-You cand find this page hosted in: theverybasicpage.netlify.app
+You cand find this page hosted in: https://theverybasicpage.netlify.app